pierrotm777/SoundModule_Esp32_MycaMini/README.md

 - use any type of engine sound (more than 10 are already available).
 - 4 simultaneous sounds in addition to the engine sound.
 - 16 pre-programmable sounds.
-- 4 pre-programmable random sounds.
+- 8 pre-programmable random sounds.
-- volume control via the touchscreen, a button on the transmitter, or two buttons on a 10-button keypad.
+- volume control by the touchscreen, a button on the transmitter, or two buttons on a 10-button keypad.
 - Smoke system management (tank + air pump).
 - 5 RGB LEDs (multicolored).
-- Controllable via touchscreen or 10-button keypad.
+- Controllable by touchscreen or 10-button keypad.
-- 3 new USER specific modes for the Myca Club of Cestas [📍 44.746233, -0.698128](https://www.google.com/maps?q=44.746233,-0.698128).
+- 3 new USER specific (PWM only) modes for the Myca Club of Cestas [📍 44.746233, -0.698128](https://www.google.com/maps?q=44.746233,-0.698128).
 - 3W audio I2S/amplifier MAX98357 (useful for small boats or testing).
-- Controllable via a receiver with PWM, CPPM, SBUS (Frsky or others), IBUS (Flysky), SRXL (Multiplex), SUMD (Graupner), JETI, or CRSF (ExpressLRS/TBS) output.
+- Controllable by a receiver with PWM, CPPM, SBUS (Frsky or others), IBUS (Flysky), SRXL (Multiplex), SUMD (Graupner), JETI, or CRSF (ExpressLRS/TBS) output.
 - ESC output management to adjust engine sound (adjustable acceleration and deceleration).
-- 4 alarms, one of which is reversible to detect the absence of liquid, for example.
+- 2 alarms, one of which is reversible to detect the absence of liquid, for example.
 - Telemetry feedback of the Esp32's temperature as well as the motor battery voltage for Frsky (Hub or S-Port), Flysky (Ibus), ExpressLRS/TBS (CRSF).
-- Module management/configuration via its serial interface.
+- Module management/configuration by its serial interface.
 - Module configuration backup on an SD card.

 SD Card: